-For years I’ve tried a variety of erasable colored PENS but even the best ones don’t write well.
-I finally gave up on erasable pens and went back to a good-old-fashioned pencil as well as these erasable (and) twistable colored pencils.
+For years, I’ve tried a variety of erasable colored PENS, but even the best ones don’t write well.
+I finally gave up on erasable pens and returned to a good old-fashioned pencil and these erasable/twistable colored pencils.

 #3 Binder Divers

-These plastic binder-divers are AWESOME.
-The first year I started using binders with my students I purchased the cheaper paper dividers to save money, but they get destroyed easier and have to be replaced every few years.
+These plastic binder dividers are AWESOME.
+The first year I started using binders with my students, I purchased the cheaper paper dividers to save money, but they get destroyed easily and have to be replaced every few years.

 Whether you’re stocking stickers in your studio or making up at-home practice kits for your online students, Amazon is a great place to buy stickers.

 A couple of years ago, I had to put a stop (on myself) from buying more stickers.
 I had enough to last year’s and vowed to use what I had before purchasing more.

 Even so, my students and I have a couple of favorites:

 #5 Japanese Erasers